samanthamoss87/Project-1/README.md

 - [Github](github.com)
     - Store the code remotely for deployment
 - [Gitpod](gitpod.io)
-    - Developement environment for the project
+    - Development environment for the project
 ## Other Tools
 - [Figma](figma.com)
     - Wireframe design